Canada to toughen, but delay new standard for fuel emissions

 By Steve Scherer and Rod Nickel

-The standard is one of the key pieces of Prime Minister Justin Trudeau's plan to cut national emissions by 40-45% by 2030, from 2005 levels.
+The CFS is one of the key pieces of Prime Minister Justin Trudeau's plan to cut national emissions by 40-45% by 2030, from 2005 levels.
+The CFS will be officially in place by next week, the source said.

+The Trudeau government first proposed the CFS in 2016, and initially intended it to cover liquid, gaseous and solid fuels.
+It later focused on gasoline and diesel.
+Canada is aiming to reach net-zero emissions by 2050.

-Under the Clean Fuel Standard, fuel suppliers will need to cut the carbon intensity - the quantity of carbon per unit of energy - of gasoline and diesel by about 15% by 2030 from 2016 levels, up from 13% in previous drafts of the regulation.
+Under the CFS, fuel suppliers will need to cut the carbon intensity - the quantity of carbon per unit of energy - of gasoline and diesel by about 15% by 2030 from 2016 levels, up from 13% in previous drafts of the regulation.

 Fuel providers need to begin complying with the fuel standard on July 1, 2023, seven months later than the government was planning.